MojoliciousDotIO/mojolicious.io/blog/2018/12/09/add-a-theme-system-to-your-mojolicious-app/index.markdown

 ---
-title: Add a theme system to your Mojolicious app
+title: Day 9: Add a theme system to your Mojolicious app
 status: published
 tags:
   - theme